DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/10 Column Types/4 Command Columns/15 Customize the Edit Column/3 Add a Custom Button.md

 ---

 ... or use a [template](/api-reference/_hidden/dxDataGridColumnButton/template.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/buttons/#template') to render the button with custom appearance.
-In this case, the **onClick** function is not executed, and you should handle the `click` event of the element placed inside the template.

 ---
 ##### jQuery